ViktorRtm/test_CIR/README.md

  - counts the number of automobile which cros crossroads and visualize data on map.

 # Befor using
-!!!
-FOR STARTING YOU MUST HAVE VIDEOCARD WITH CUDA!!! install required libraries
+install required libraries
 ```shell
 pip install requirements.txt